epfl-si/PhDperf/README.md

 Provide form tasks to users, so they can fulfil their [the PhD assessment process](bpmn_model/PhD Assessment - Annual Review.bpmn).

 Technically, the application consists on a Meteor server, defined as a [Zeebe](https://zeebe.io) worker.
-It shows all jobs of type `fill_form` as a task/todo-list.
+It shows all jobs of type `phdAssessFillForm` as a task/todo-list.
 A user can complete his/her form tasks through FormIO forms.

 ## Run